A content marketing planning tool to help marketers generate ideas for the most engaging content types for their

 How to use this content marketing planning template

 The recommended process we use for applying this matrix to companies or brands is:

 - Step 1.
 Review how you assess the value of different types of content.
-Define which content marketing KPIs you use?
+Define how you will evaluate your content marketing ROI.

 - Step 2.
-Review the current use of content within a company through plotting the different content formats you use now on the grid.
+Review the current use of content within a company by plotting the different content formats you use now on the grid.

 - Step 3.
 Review competitor use of these content types through plotting on the grid based on the content assets they deploy on their website, social media, and email marketing